 Someone who still follows Him in spite of my weaknesses and failings ( hence “confessions” and not “declarations”).

 For the better part of my life I have followed Christ as a Seventh-Day Adventist.
-Currently, however, I’m doing that while pursuing a Masters in Divinity in the SDA theological seminary on route to be a pastor.
+Currently, however, I’m doing that while pursuing a Masters in Divinity in the SDA theological seminary en route to be a pastor.

-The more I follow Jesus, the more I realize that I can’t do it a vacuum.
+The more I follow Jesus, the more I realize that I can’t do it in a vacuum.
 I am interacting with cultures all around me: whether it be ethnic culture, religious culture, leadership culture, or millenial culture.